 Prior to joining GK, Tom served as Senior Vice President at Heitman Capital Management, a pension plan advisor, directing the sale of more than $1.5B in commercial properties.
 He originally moved to Chicago in 1988 and joined Homart Development Company as a Vice President in the Capital Markets Group.
 He began his career in Houston as a commercial broker with CB Richard Ellis.

 Tom earned a degree in Finance from Texas A&M University.
 He serves on the Board of the Austlen Baby Co., the Eanes Education Foundation, and is an Emeritus Board member of the Greater Chicago Food Depository.

 John Shaw is from Manchester, England and spent a number of years traveling and working before finally settling in the States.

 John has been active in the technology space for 19 years.
-His extensive experience spans across a several industries, including financial services, healthcare and legal.
+His extensive experience spans several industries, including financial services, healthcare, and legal.
 Throughout his career, John has worked closely with Microsoft and Amazon Web Services (AWS), and has a practical understanding of their focus around cloud computing and the benefits to enterprises.
 He has facilitated the cloud migration for some of the largest companies in the world, using either Microsoft Azure or Amazon Web Services.

 John is a seasoned technology entrepreneur, and has had numerous exits in the professional services space during his career.
-His recent exit was in January 2015 when his company Nimbo was acquired by Equinix (EQIX).
-Together, Equinix and Nimbo will work together to bring hybrid cloud professional services solutions to Enterprise customers.
+His most recent exit was in January 2015 when his company Nimbo was acquired by Equinix (EQIX).
+Together, Equinix and Nimbo work together to bring hybrid cloud professional services solutions to Enterprise customers.